9 Top Shampoos for Hair Loss: My 2023 Review

 Two-thirds of US males experience male pattern baldness before the age of 35.
 And one in five UK women have alopecia.
 So it’s more common than you might think.

-LA Says: While the following shampoos can’t prevent this autoimmune response – for that, you’ll need to focus on stress-reducing practices, or perhaps the food you’re eatingthey do result in a healthier scalp.
+LA Says: While the following hair care treatments can’t prevent this autoimmune response – for that, you’ll need to focus on stress-reducing practices, or perhaps the food you’re eatingthey do result in a healthier scalp.
 Meaning a better foundation for stronger, thicker hair to take root, which in turn is less prone to breakage.

 A healthy scalp = healthy hair.
-Or at least, a stronger chance of healthy hair.
-Since alopecia causes smaller follicles and less space for your hair to grow, anything that clogs these follicles further (like excess sebum or oil) is Bad News for Hair Growth.
+Since alopecia causes smaller follicles and less space for hair growth, anything that clogs these follicles is Bad News for Hair Growth.

-LA Says: Of course, a shampoo, by nature, will clean your hair.
-But the trick is to use a gentle enough product that doesn’t strip your hair of its natural oils and cause scalp irritation while you’re at it.
-The shampoos on this list (apart from Nioxin and Nizoral, perhaps) are all super-gentle and use natural ingredients to keep your scalp cool ‘n’ happy.
+Of course, any cleanser shampoo can clean your hair.
+But the trick is to use a gentle thinning shampoo or an anti dandruff shampoo that doesn’t strip your hair or skin cells of their natural oils and cause scalp irritation while you’re at it.

-This is a major benefit of hair loss shampoos.
-Because while they mightn’t stop shedding in its tracks, the good ones will make your existing hair softer, smoother, thicker and shinier.
+This is a major benefit of a hair loss shampoo.
+Because while it mightn’t stop shedding in its tracks, a good hair loss shampoo will leave your hair feeling softer, smoother, thicker and shinier.

-Environmental factors like pollution, UV rays and the treatments we use on our heads, from dyes to hairdryers, can wreak havoc on our poor scalps.
-They become dry, flaky and irritated – and in all honesty, who can blame them?!
+Environmental factors like pollution, UV rays and the products we use, from dyes to hairdryers, can wreak havoc on our poor scalps.
+They become dry, flaky and irritated – and who can blame them?!

-Nowadays, our hair’s getting increasingly exposed to threatening elements that mess up its natural cycle.
-So its response is to protect itself – shrinking its follicles, stopping the production of essential moisture and oils and becoming so dry and brittle that it snaps off.
+Nowadays, our hair’s often exposed to threatening elements that mess up its natural cycle.
+So its response is to protect itself – shrinking its follicles, stopping the production of essential moisture and oils and becoming so dry and brittle that it snaps off, causing hair breakage.
 (Ever been hangry?
 It feels like that.)

 1. Revita Hair Stimulating Shampoo